 Overview of Action: Validation of the insurance certificate of the supplier.

 - Validating the insurance certificate when you set up a supplier should be an additional step in the validation process.

 - A file containing scanned copies of all insurance certificates should be available

 Overview of Action: The North American Industry Classification System (NAICS) is used by business and governments to classify businesses based on the products and services that they provide.

-Using these nine validation actions will help ensure that your suppliers are “real” and the additional information will provide meaningful data used throughout the P2P process.
-A robust validation process can provide the ongoing supplier management controls from sourcing to onboarding, to payment, through reconciliation.
+Using these nine validation actions for vendor setup will help ensure that your suppliers are “real” and the additional information will provide meaningful data used throughout the P2P process.
+A robust validation process can provide the ongoing supplier management controls from sourcing to onboarding to payment, through reconciliation.